teoshibin/COMP2042_CW_hcyst2/README.md

 ### Method 1
 1. Clone this repo
 2. Unzip the folder
-3. In command prompt use `cd $YOUR_PATH` navigate into cloned folder
+3. In your command prompt or your terminal use `cd $YOUR_PATH` navigate into cloned folder
-4. type in `gradlew run` to build and run the game
+4. type in code `gradlew run` or `./gradlew run` depending on your OS to build and run the game

 ### Method 2
 1. Download Released jar
 2. Download JavaFx
 3. In command prompt use `cd $YOUR_PATH` navigate into folder
 4. Run this code where specifying your own javafx/lib folder path into `$PATH_TO_JavaFX`:

    ```shell
    java --module-path {$PATH_TO_JavaFX} --add-modules javafx.controls,javafx.fxml,javafx.media -jar frogger-1.0.jar
    ```